mottosso/qargparse.py/README.md

 ### Install

-Download or copy/paste [qargparse.py](https://github.com/mottosso/qargparse.py/archive/master.zip) into your project, there are no dependencies.
+Download or copy/paste [qargparse.py](https://github.com/mottosso/qargparse.py/archive/master.zip) into your project, there are no dependencies other than PyQt5 or PySide2.

 ```bash
 # Test it from a command-line like this